PAU-survey/bcnz/README.md

 For running in parallel, the code uses [Dask](https://dask.org/).
 By specifying Dask, one can run on an existing Dask cluster.
 For example, dask-jobqueue supports running Dask on HTCondor, which is used at the [PIC](www.pic.es) data center.

+# Acknowledgement
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the grant agreement No 776247 EWC.